Great Western Railway (train operating company): History

 In March 2020, the DfT awarded a further extension to 31 March 2023.

 In June 2022, the DfT replaced the franchise agreement with a direct award contract that expires on 25 June 2028, with an option to extend for a further three years.

 GWR was one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.

+GWR is scheduled to return to public ownership on 13 December 2026 as part of the foundation of Great British Railways.

 Routes

 Great Western Railway operates routes west of London including those towards south west England such as Wiltshire, Bristol, Cornwall, Gloucestershire, as well as Oxfordshire, Berkshire, Hereford and South Wales.

-The following is a simplified list of regular off-peak weekday service from the June 2024 timetables.
+The following is a simplified list of regular off-peak weekday service from the May 2026 timetables.